ringo/ringojs.org/site/documentation/modules.md

 object.
 Module `app.js` imports `lib.js`'s exports object by calling the `require` function with `'./lib'` as argument.

-Ringo also provides modueles with a `module` object with the following
+Ringo also provides a `module` object to each module with the following
 properties:

  * `id` - the canonical id of the module